Approximate Optimality of Linear Contracts Under Uncertainty: Improved Approximation to Revenue Benchmark

-\begin{proof}[Proof of \cref{thm:lin-bounded-const-apx}.\ref{item:without-highest-cost}] Denote by $\vwel$ the optimal expected virtual welfare, and by $\apx$ the expected revenue of a linear contract with parameter $\alpha$; our goal is to show that $\apx \geq \eta(1-\alpha) \vwel$.
+\begin{proof}[Proof of \cref{thm:lin-bounded-const-apx}.\ref{item:without-highest-cost}] Denote by $\vwel$ the optimal expected virtual welfare, and by $\apx$ the expected revenue of a linear contract with parameter $\alpha$; our goal is to show that $\apx \geq \eta(1-\alpha) \vwel$, which suffices for our purpose since \cref{cor:upper-bound} implies that $\vwel$ is an upper bound on the optimal revenue.
 Recall $r$ represents the vector of rewards given different actions.
 Let $i^*(\alpha r, c)$ be the action that agent with type $c$ chooses given a linear contract with parameter~$\alpha$, and let $i^*(r,\ironed(c))$ be the virtual welfare maximizing action for agent with type $c$.
 We first show that under $(\alpha,\beta,\kappa)$-linear bounded assumption,

 To do so, denote by $\hat{i}=i^*(r,\ironed(c))$, we will first show that $\alpha R_{\hat{i}}-\gamma_{\hat{i}}c \geq \alpha R_{\ell}-\gamma_{\ell}c$ for any $\ell\leq\hat{i}$.
 Note that by the definition of $\hat{i}$, since $\ell$ is a feasible action choice, we have that $R_{\hat{i}}-\gamma_{\hat{i}}\ironed(c) \geq R_{\ell}-\gamma_{\ell}\ironed(c)$.
 That is, $R_{\hat{i}}-R_{\ell} \geq (\gamma_{\hat{i}}-\gamma_{\ell})\ironed(c)$ for any $\ell\leq\hat{i}$.
 Combining the above with $\ironed(c)\geq \frac{1}{\alpha}c$ for any $c\geq \kappa ,$ we have $\alpha R_{\hat{i}}-\alpha R_{\ell} \geq (\gamma_{\hat{i}}-\gamma_{\ell})c$ for any $\ell\leq\hat{i}$ and any $c\geq \kappa$.
 Therefore, $\alpha R_{\hat{i}}-\gamma_{\hat{i}}c \geq \alpha R_{\ell} -\gamma_{\ell}c$ for any $\ell\leq\hat{i}$ and $c\geq \kappa$.
 This implies that $i^*(\alpha r, c)\geq \hat{i} = i^*(r,\ironed(c))$ for any $c \geq \kappa$.
 Since the expected reward is monotone in the chosen action, we have